-- 1. Refusing or failing to comply with a lawful order of any college or public official acting in the performance of their duties in the administration and enforcement of college policies, - 2.
-Physically or verbally abusing any person of the college community, this includes: fighting, sexual harassment and sexual assault to name a few.
+- 1. Refusing or failing to comply with a lawful order of any college or public official acting in the performance of their duties in the administration and enforcement of college policies. - 2.
+Physically or verbally abusing any person of the college community, which includes, but is not limited to; fighting, sexual harassment and sexual assault.